 The Christmas Creatures

-All of the Christmas Creatures of Reykjavík City will be present at the Reykjavík Art Museum, Hafnarhús, Kjarvalsstaðir and City Hall, 2 December and throughout the Christmas holidays.
+All of the Christmas Creatures will be present at the Reykjavík Art Museum - Hafnarhús, at City Hall, and in various places around the city from the 6th of December and throughout the Christmas holidays.

 The Christmas Creatures of Reykjavík is a special project created for the City of Reykjavík.
 The idea is to promote Icelandic folklore and connect locals and visitors in Reykjavík through stories and conversations.
 The main goal of the project is to create an inspiring Christmas experience in the city, for visitors and inhabitants alike.